Oxfordshire History Centre will be closed from 5 November

 - Most of the material held in Oxfordshire History Centre is covered by copyright legislation, and in most cases that copyright is not held by us – it may not even be held by the person who deposited the material.

-- We cannot, therefore, give permission to take copies for anything other than private research (which can only be a small proportion of any work or document) and particularly not for publication.
+- We cannot, therefore, give permission to make copies for anything other than private research (which can only be a small proportion of any work or document) and particularly not for publication.

 - If you wish to publish, it is your responsibility to obtain permission from the copyright owner, which will often mean investigating who the copyright owner is.